-Why You Need a Disability Attorney
+Why You Need Disability Attorney, Edward Doskey

-Edward Doskey is familiar with the fine print in disability insurance policies and the tactics the insurance companies use to deny valid claims.
-If your claim is denied Mr. Doskey has the experience needed to handle the appeal process, and, if necessary, to sue the insurance company to obtain benefits on behalf of disabled clients.
+- Experience.
+Ed Doskey can help you navigate the minefield of loopholes, exclusions and excuses used to deny valid claims for benefits.
+He is familiar with the fine print in disability insurance policies and the tactics the insurance companies use to deny valid claims.
+If your claim is denied Mr. Doskey has the experience needed to handle the appeal process, and, if necessary, to sue the insurance company to obtain benefits.

 Long Term Disability Insurance (LTD)